yusufessam22/dsml-portfolio/index.md

 Rain-Net is an ongoing research collaboration with Sunway University, focused on developing a machine learning framework to forecast daily rainfall.
 Due to confidentiality, only selected aspects of the project are shared here.

-- Objective: Forecast daily rainfall using data from an undisclosed station in Malaysia
+- **Objective:** Forecast daily rainfall using data from an undisclosed station in Malaysia
-- Dataset:
+- **Dataset:**
-  - A relatively small dataset with just a few thousand daily rainfall observations.
+  - A relatively small dataset with just a few thousand daily rainfall observations
-  - Univariate: only feature is daily rainfall
+  - **Univariate:** only feature is daily rainfall
-- Problem characteristics:
+- **Problem characteristics:**
-  - Heavy zero-inflation: most days have 0mm rainfall
+  - Heavy **zero-inflation:** most days have 0mm rainfall
-  - Occasional extreme events: >200-300mm, up to over 400mm
+  - Occasional **extreme events:** >200–300mm, up to over 400mm
-  - Data sparsity: a limited dataset makes learning challenging
+  - **Data sparsity:** a limited dataset makes learning challenging
-- Real-world relevance: Mimics situations where stations lack sufficient historical data, yet forecasting remains crucial (e.g. flood/drought preparation)
+- **Real-world relevance:** Mimics situations where stations lack sufficient historical data, yet forecasting remains crucial (e.g. flood/drought preparation)

 The aim is to build a predictive model that can deliver rainfall forecasts with useful accuracy even in constrained settings.

 ---

-### 📊 Data & Engineered Features
+### 📊 Data & Features

-Given the dataset's limitations, heavy emphasis was placed on feature engineering to enrich the information available to the models.
+Given the dataset's limitations, heavy emphasis was placed on **feature engineering** to enrich the information available to the models.
+The following features are engineered from the original univariate dataset (consisting only of historical daily rainfall):

-- **Seasonality (cyclical encoding):**
+- **Seasonality Features (Cyclical Encoding):**
-  - `Month_sin`, `Month_cos`
-  - `Day_of_Year_sin`, `Day_of_Year_cos`
-  - `Week_of_Year_sin`, `Week_of_Year_cos`
+  - Month, day of year, and week of year represented using sine and cosine transformations to capture cyclical seasonal patterns

-- **Lagged rainfall features:**
+- **Lagged Rainfall Values:**
-  - 7-day lags for rainfall: `Rainfall(mm)_lag1` through `lag7`
-  - 7-day lags for rainfall intensity: `Rainfall_Intensity_lag1` through `lag7`
+  - Rainfall and rainfall intensity values from the previous 1 to 7 days to model short-term temporal effects

-- **Accumulation & moving averages:**
+- **Accumulation and Moving Averages:**
-  - 7D, 14D, and 30D moving averages
+  - 7-day, 14-day, and 30-day moving averages of rainfall
-  - Rolling sums over the last 7, 14, and 30 days
+  - Total rainfall over the past 7, 14, and 30 days

-- **Rainfall variability (standard deviation):**
+- **Rainfall Variability:**
-  - Rolling std dev over 3D, 7D, and 30D windows
+  - Rolling standard deviation over 3, 7, and 30-day windows to capture fluctuations in rainfall behaviour

-- **Rainfall change rate:**
+- **Change Rate Features:**
-  - Day-on-day percentage change over 1D, 3D, and 7D periods
+  - Percentage change in rainfall over 1-day, 3-day, and 7-day periods to highlight recent changes or trends

-- **Binary indicators and spell tracking:**
+- **Rainfall Indicators and Spell Tracking:**
-  - `Rainfall_Indicator`, `Heavy_Rain_Indicator`
+  - Indicators for rainfall occurrence and extreme rainfall events
-  - Spells: consecutive days of slight, moderate, heavy, or extreme rainfall
+  - Tracking of consecutive days with slight, moderate, heavy, or extreme rainfall
-  - `Dry_Spell`, `Wet_Spell`
+  - Identification of prolonged dry and wet periods

 ---

-### 📊 Exploratory Data Analysis (EDA)
+### 🧪 Exploratory Data Analysis (EDA)

 A detailed EDA was conducted to understand the dataset's structure and behaviour:

 - **Descriptive statistics:**
   - Summary statistics of rainfall values
   - Histogram showed high skewness: majority near 0mm with extreme outliers

 - **Outlier detection:**
   - Boxplots and violin plots helped identify spread and extreme events

 - **Trend & seasonality:**
   - Decomposition into trend, seasonal, and residual components using time series methods

 - **Temporal correlation:**
   - ACF and PACF plots analysed autocorrelation patterns and lag impact, identifying how past rainfall affects current-day prediction